jmjatlanta/cqg_helper/README.md

 This is a simple build environment for compiling the protobuf stuff of CQG

 Prerequisites:
-- protobuf
+- protobuf NOTE: v21.12 was used, newer versions seem to have issues
-- CMake
+- CMake 3.25 or newer
 - CQG's Web API ZIP file

 ## Project directory layout

-Step 1 Download CQG's `WebAPI.zip` file and unzip in this repository's root directory in a directory called WebAPI.
+**Step 1** Download CQG's `WebAPI.zip` file and unzip in this repository's root directory in a directory called WebAPI.
 The resultant directory structure should look like:
 ```
 cqg_helper
   |